Isabella I of Castile: Early years

+Failed betrothals

 The question of Isabella's marriage was not a new one.
 She had, at the age of six, a betrothal to Ferdinand, the younger son of John II of Navarre (whose family was a cadet branch of the House of Trastámara).
 At that time, the two kings, Henry and John, were eager to show their mutual love and confidence and they believed that this alliance would make their eternal friendship obvious to the world.
 This arrangement, however, did not last long.

 Ferdinand's uncle Alfonso V of Aragon died in 1458.
 All of Alfonso's Spanish territories, as well as the islands of Sicily and Sardinia, were left to his brother John II.
 John now had a stronger position than ever before and no longer needed the security of Henry's friendship.
 Henry was now in need of a new alliance.
 He saw the chance for this much-needed new friendship in Charles of Viana, John's elder son.
 Charles was constantly at odds with his father, and because of this, he secretly entered into an alliance with Henry IV of Castile.
 A major part of the alliance was that a marriage was to be arranged between Charles and Isabella.
 When John II learned of this arranged marriage, he was outraged.
-Isabella had been intended for his favourite younger son, Ferdinand, and in his eyes, this alliance was still valid.
+Isabella had been intended for his favorite younger son, Ferdinand, and in his eyes, this alliance was still valid.
 John II had his son Charles thrown in prison on charges of plotting against his father's life.
 Charles died in 1461.

 In 1465, an attempt was made to marry Isabella to Afonso V of Portugal, Henry's brother-in-law.
-Through the medium of the Queen and Count of Ledesma, a Portuguese alliance was made.
+Through the medium of the queen and Count of Ledesma, a Portuguese alliance was made.
 Isabella, however, was wary of the marriage and refused to consent.